July 5, 2026

 2. Customer acquisition costs keep rising.
 NPS helps you identify customers who will bring you new business through referrals, reducing your marketing spend over time.

-The math is simple: existing customers costs less than finding new ones.
-Both metrics help you do exactly that by showing you what works and what doesn't in your customer relationships.
+The math is simple: keeping existing customers costs less than finding new ones.
+All three metrics help you do exactly that by showing you what works and what doesn't in your customer relationships.

 Small business customer success doesn't require enterprise budgets.
 It requires smart measurement of what actually drives customer behavior and business growth.